Public-Health-Informatics-Munich/covid19-teststation-termine/Readme.md

   --long_instance_name STRING \
   --contact_info_bookings EMAIL|PHONE \
   [--contact_info_appointments EMAIL|PHONE]
+  [--form_fields STRING]
 ```
 `instance_name`             is the short form of
 `long_instance_name`        that is shown in the header of the frontends
 `contact_info_bookings`     might be an email or phone number, and is shown when the number of possible bookings is depleted.
 `contact_info_appointments` might be an email or phone number,
                             if left out takes the value of `contact_info_bookings`,
                             and is shown when there are no free slots left to book appointments for.
+`form_fields`               comma separated list of form fields to be displayed in the appointment selector. possible values
+                            are `"base,address,dayOfBirth,reason"`

 ## Current dev setup